SAP/karma-ui5/README.md

 ## About
-This Karma adapter helps testing your UI5 projects.
+This Karma plugin helps testing your UI5 projects.

 **Note:** This project has been renamed from `karma-openui5` to `karma-ui5` with the v1.0.0 release.
 Checkout the [Migration Guide](./docs/migrate-v1.md) to see how to upgrade.